 ANs>implementing inheritance in spring is inheriting the common properties of beans using , this will inherit all the properties of the parent bean into the new bean.

-In which case @Autowired is not preferable?
+In which case @Autowire is not preferable?

 Ans>@Autowired does not allow the programmer to enable the restriction on specific property. it allow the programmer to enable restriction on simple, object, all